-According to hindu scriptures, each of these yoga paths, when followed comprehensively and practiced wholeheartedly, lead to enlightenment.
+According to Hindu scriptures, each of these yoga paths, when followed comprehensively and practised wholeheartedly, leads to enlightenment.

-Each of Yoga's four pillars to enlightenment have a set of disciplines, principles, philosophies and practices that are adhered to.
+Each of Yoga's four pillars to enlightenment has a set of disciplines, principles, philosophies and practices that are adhered to.

 The best type of Yoga for addiction